 Required information includes the name, affilaition and contact information for a single contact person for each session, the title of proposed session, an indication of format, and a description of the importance and/or timeliness of proposed session (100 words).
-Optional fields include descriptions of encouraged methodology or discourse (100 words) and plans for outreach (100 words), and a description for the call for papers (100 words), as well as keywords and—in the case of sponsored sessions—the naming of co-sponsoring organization(s).
+Optional fields include descriptions of encouraged methodology or discourse (100 words), plans for outreach (100 words), and a description for the call for papers (100 words), as well as keywords and—in the case of sponsored sessions—the naming of co-sponsoring organization(s).

 We encourage organizers of sponsored sessions to consider pursuing co-sponsors for envisioned sessions.
 The Congress itself provides an excellent opportunity for the leadership of sponsoring organizations to seek connections with other organizations that might be interested in co-sponsoring a future session or future sessions.

 The Program Committee considers the proposals in June, and would-be session organizers are informed of the committee's acceptance or rejection of sessions in July.